 Adam Shaw is one of the most recognisable faces of business journalism on television.
-He currently presents the BBC World News series, Horizons.
-Now in its sixth series, the show looks at how new technologies will change the way we live in future decades.
-It's one of the most watched shows on BBC World and is seen by millions across the globe each week.
+He currently presents CNBC's Internet of Things: Powering the Exconomy, investigating how digital innovation is reshaping industries by disrupting existing business and operating models.
+He previously presented the BBC World News series, Horizons, which looked at how new technologies will change the way we live in future decades.
+It was one of the most watched shows on BBC World and was seen by millions across the globe each week.
 During his career and for this series he has interviewed most of the chief executives of the world’s biggest companies – from Bill Ford to Bill Gates.

 Adam also regularly presents ITV’s Tonight programme – Britain’s best watched current affairs series – and he can frequently be heard presenting Radio 4’s Money Box and Money Box Live.
 He has previously presented many editions of BBC One’s Panorama, was the senior business presenter on Radio 4’s Today programme and presented Radio 4’s Financial World Tonight and Radio 5’s Wake Up To Money.
 For many years he was one of the key presenting faces of the hit long-running BBC Two series Working Lunch.

 For ITV Adam also presented two light hearted series'– Cook Me The Money which looked at the drama behind setting up a pop up restaurant for the day and Drive To Buy which took couples on a property buying tour of the UK.